homebridge/homebridge-config-ui-x/README.md

 There are many existing plugins you can study; you might start with the [Homebridge Example Plugins](https://github.com/homebridge/homebridge-examples) or a plugin that already implements the device type you need.

-When writing your plugin, you'll want Homebridge to load it from your development directory instead of publishing it to `npm` each time.
-Run this command inside your plugin project folder so your global installation of Homebridge can discover it:

 ## Common Issues

 ### Errors during installation